Queue Data Structure

 Applications of Queue Data Structure

-• Queues are used for maintaining active playlists in media players (The song added to the queue first needs to be played before the next)
+• Queues are used for maintaining active playlists in media players (The song added to the queue first needs to be played before the next).

-• In task handlers where we need to process tasks on a first come first serve basis
+• In task handlers where we need to process tasks on a first come first serve basis.

-• In messaging queue’s where there is a need to decouple senders and listeners
+• In messaging queue’s where there is a need to decouple senders and listeners while maintaining the order of messages.

-• In data buffers where processed data needs to be removed from the start of buffer and new data needs to be added to the end of buffer
+• In data buffers where processed data needs to be removed from the start of buffer and new data needs to be added to the end of buffer.

 References